 Matlac (MH613v)

-This is black-line drawing of the simplex glyph for the notation and personal name Matlac ("Ten").
+This is black-line drawing of the simplex glyph for the notation and personal name Matlac (or Mahtlac, with the glottal stop, but either way meaning "Ten").
 It is attested here as a man's name.
 It consists of two groups of five short black vertical lines, connected at their base horizontally.
 The two groups are also connected to each other.
 One group points upward and the other hangs down.
 The number ten would have been part of a calendrical name, drawn from the religious divinatory calendar, the tonalpohualli.
-The number would have been paired with a day sign, but that seems to have dropped away.
+The number would have been paired with a day sign, but that seems to have dropped away or been suppressed intentionally.

 Stephanie Wood